cnk/react_wagtail/README.md

 I created served the tags, categories, and posts as bare lists.
 Updated viewsets to match the structure my React code was expecting.

+* The preview url on page 138 isn't correct.
+The wagtail-headless-preview package does not use the page's primary key but instead creates a database record with a token and content type and uses that to lookup the data for the page preview.
+I used the README on https://github.com/torchbox/wagtail-headless-preview to get my preview working.

 ## Study Questions